LenShustek/readtape/README.txt

 either format.
 The compression using TBIN is about 10:1, and it speeds up decoding by about 2x.

-New functionality supports direct handling of Saleae's native .sal file format.
+New functionality supports direct handling of Saleae's native binary file format.
 This removes the need to export to CSV files, or convert them to the TBIN format.
 More details are in A_documentation.txt.